-A selection of media covering the use of mercury, amalgam restrictions, surgeon and hospital failures.
 Post 1.
+A general selection of media about the use of mercury amalgam and surgeon and hospital failures.

 Hasan Chowdhury for The Daily Telegraph